Introduction

 Childhood

 Horatio Nelson Leach, the third child of Thomas and Edith Leach, was born at Ware, Hertfordshire, in about 1805.
-Usually shortened to Nelson Leach, his name suggests that he was born soon after Lord Nelson’s death on 21 October 1805.
-His baptism record does not help pinpoint his birth as he was not baptised until 18 December 1808
+He was commonly referred to as Nelson Leach, and his name suggests he was born shortly after Lord Nelson’s death on 21 October 1805.
+His baptism record does not clarify his exact birth date, as he was not baptised until 18 December 1808.

 Nelson’s father came from East Chinnock, and his mother from Hardington.
-They married at Hardington on 22 August 1799, spent a few years at East Chinnock and then moved to Ware, where his father was a hostler in 1801.[1]
-From 1804 to 1813, Thomas Leach and his family lived in Baldock Street.[2]
+They married at Hardington on 22 August 1799 and spent a few years at East Chinnock before moving to Ware, where his father was a hostler in 1801.[1]
+From 1804 to 1813, Thomas Leach and his family resided in Baldock Street.[2]

 Return to East Chinnock

-Nothing is known about the following two decades, but Thomas probably died, and Edith returned to East Chinnock with their three surviving children, Thomas, Nelson and Lauretta.
+Little is known about the following two decades, but it is likely that Thomas passed away, prompting Edith to return to East Chinnock with their three surviving children: Thomas, Nelson, and Lauretta.

+All three children married after the family’s return to East Chinnock.
 On 16 February 1836, Nelson’s younger sister, Lauretta, married Joseph Bartlett by licence at East Chinnock.
 On 13 September 1838, his older brother, Thomas, married Maria Maidment at Sutton Bingham.[3]
 Nelson witnessed both marriages.
+Later, Lauretta lived at Cowcroft Farm, Hardington, while Thomas was an innkeeper in the village from about 1839 to 1843.

 Marriage

 On 2 February 1837, Nelson married Elizabeth Bartlett by licence at St Bartholomew’s Church, Crewkerne.
 Nelson was about 33, and Elizabeth was about 47.
-The register entry describes Nelson as an “agriculturalist” of Crewkerne.
-Elizabeth signed the register with a mark.
+The register entry describes Nelson as an “Agriculturalist” of Crewkerne.
+Nelson signed his name in the marriage register while Elizabeth made a mark.
 The witnesses were John Bartlett and Ann Eastment.

 Elizabeth was the daughter of Roger and Edith Eastment.
-Her first husband, Robert Bartlett, died on 3 February 1835.
-Nelson’s mother, Edith, was the sister of Robert Bartlett.
-In other words, Nelson married his uncle’s widow.
+Her first husband, Robert Bartlett, had died on 3 February 1835.
+Robert was the brother of Nelson’s mother, Edith, and hence, Nelson married his uncle’s widow.

 Occupation

-The 1841 census shows Nelson and Elizabeth with one female servant, Jane Mudford, 16.
+The 1841 census shows Nelson and Elizabeth at the farm with one female servant, Jane Mudford, who was 16 years old.

 Mother’s death

-When Nelson’s mother made her will on 6 April 1841, she lived at Hardington Mandeville, probably in a house she owned.
+When Nelson’s mother, Edith, made her will on 6 April 1841, she lived at Hardington Mandeville, probably in a house she owned.

-By 6 June 1841, she was at Bradford Abbas, in the home of her daughter, Lauretta.
+By 6 June 1841, she had moved to Bradford Abbas, where she resided in the home of her married daughter, Lauretta Bartlett.

 Parish offices